 The museum also displays old stamps widely used before the oil boom in Dubai and the UAE.
 Visitors can also visit the jewels of the ruling Al Maktoum family to learn more about their way of life at the time.

 Art and Culture

-Unique Architecture at Al Makoum House
+Unique Architecture at Al Maktoum House

 Al Maktoum Timings and Tickets

-It has been concluded that Sheik Saeed’s House was the residence of the governors of Dubai in the middle of the twentieth century and now a museum overlooks the mouth of Dubai Creek.
+It has been concluded that Sheik Saeed’s House was the residence of the governors of Dubai in the middle of the twentieth century, and now a Dubai museum overlooks the mouth of Dubai Creek.
 The house dates back to 1896 and consists of towers, patios, and rooms with expositions in Dubai from the late 1800s to the 1960s and its ruling Al-Maktoum Tribe.